For children aged 2 to 5 years old

 Children are eligible for a government grant in the funding term following their 3rd birthday.
 The grant provides up to 15 hours of funding per week, for 38 weeks of the year.
 Applications for the government grant are made through Polstead Preschool and, if approved, the funding is paid directly to Polstead.
 Pro-rata payments are made if fewer than 5 sessions per week are taken.

-To cover costs, Polstead Preschool depends on parents agreeing to make supplementary payments for each session their child attends.
+To cover costs, Polstead Preschool depends on parents agreeing to make payments for the services provided that are not included in the government funding.
 Invoices clearly reflect whether the charges are for funded or non-funded sessions.

-Fees are billed in advance and are payable at the start of each term.
+Fees are billed in advance and are payable at the start of each funding term: January, April, September.
 Please note that fees are still payable if your child is absent.
 If you have difficulty paying the fees please speak to the Supervisor, as assistance may be available in individual cases.

 There is a termly newsletter distributed to all parents each term.
 The newsletter aims to keep parents informed of committee meeting dates, themes, fundraising events, term dates and any other social events.